jamakyework/Weekend1_Salary_Calc_John/readme.md

     Job Title,
     Annual Salary,

-[/]  A 'Submit' button should clear out the inputs and your logic should store
+[x]  A 'Submit' button should clear out the inputs and your logic should store
     that information.

-[]  Then, that information should be appended to the DOM so
+[x]  Then, that information should be appended to the DOM so
     the user of the application can see the information they just entered.

-[]  Finally, your logic should calculate all of the employee salaries and report
+[x]  Finally, your logic should calculate all of the employee salaries and report
     back the Monthly cost of  salaries.